canalplus/rx-player/doc/api/Decryption_Options.md

 `"LICENSE_SERVER_CERTIFICATE_ERROR"`).

-### persistentLicense
+### persistentLicenseConfig

-_type_: `Boolean | undefined`
+_type_: `Object | undefined`

-Set it to `true` if you want the ability to persist the license for later retrieval.
+Set it only if you want to load persistent-license(s) for later retrieval.

-In that case, you will also need to set the `licenseStorage` attribute to be able to persist the license through your preferred method.

 Note that not all licenses can be persisted, this is dependent both on the loaded licenses and on the Content Decryption Module used in the browser.

-### licenseStorage

-_type_: `Object | undefined`

-Required only if `persistentLicense` has been set to `true`.

 This is an object containing the following properties: